BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 Throughout the INI file, any text following a `;` or `#` symbol is treated as a comment.

+Simply create a folder named `UserIP Databases` and add any *.ini files for the script to read.<br>
+To create these files, follow these guidelines:

 ### UserIP Settings

 These are settings specific for each UserIP database files configuration.